matcauthon49/event-studies-preload/roadmap.md

 $$AAR_{t} = \frac{\Sigma_{i=1}^n AR^i_t}{n}$$

-Clearly this calculation will require broadcasting and efficient sampling/merger of various
+Clearly this calculation will require broadcasting and efficient sampling/merger of various different stocks, so joins, missing data handling and *columnwise* operations (using lambdas, perhaps?) need to be implemented.